titola/neuropa/README.md

 the paper "Numerical Analysis of the Microwave Auditory Effect" by N. M. Yitzhak, R. Ruppin, R. Hareuveny.
 216.67 Hz and 1733 Hz are present in the analysed pulsed radiation.

+Note: 1330 Hz is the natural frequency of the upper central incisor (see the section "Teeth vibration").
 ```

 I can hear low frequency beats and a partial cancellation of my